-- What is a dual air brake system?
+- 1. What is a dual air brake system?

-- 2. What are the slack adjusters?
+- What are the slack adjusters?

 - How can you check slack adjusters?

-How can you test the low pressure warr

 - 4. How can you test the low pressure warning signal?

 - 5. How can you check that the spring brakes come on automatically?

-- 6. What are the maximum leakage rates?
+- What are the maximum leakage rates?